chtan/sussfin205/docs/Social Construction of Reality in Finance.md

 ### The Perspective of The Social Construction of Reality

-"<wiki:The_Social_Construction_of_Reality>" is the title of a book written by two sociologists Peter L. Berger and Thomas Luckmann first published in 1966.
+<wiki:The_Social_Construction_of_Reality> is the title of a book written by two sociologists Peter L. Berger and Thomas Luckmann first published in 1966.
 In 1998, the International Sociological Association listed The Social Construction of Reality as the fifth most-important book of 20th-century sociology.
 The intention of this latter information is more to suggest that the perspective being brought forth here is valid albeit unconventional, rather  than an appeal to authority.

 :::{admonition} What is the Sociology of Knowledge?
 :class: note